iceteagroup/Wisej-Ext-Syncfusion/README.md

 **Be careful** not to override existing methods.
 The extension will simply not register your new method and log an error in the JavaScript console.

 ### Events
-The events registered by the ej class (see constructor for each component in the source code) are also available as standard .NET events exposed by the *Widget* object:
+The events registered by the ej class (see constructor for each component in the source code) are also available as .NET events exposed by the *Widget* object:

 ~~~
 // C#
 this.ejChart1.Widget.chartClick += new WidgetEventHandler(ejChart1_WidgetEvent);

+' VB.NET
+Me.EjChart1.Widget.chartClick = New WidgetEventHandler(AddressOf Me.EjChart1_CellClick)
 ~~~

+**Note:** Unfortunately in VB.NET you cannot use *AddHandler* or *Handles* to handle dynamic events.
+You can attach only a single handle using the syntax above, or attach to the existing *WidgetEvent* event and check the *e.Type* property.

 Events fired by the Syncfusion widgets are callbacks, not events.
 The .NET classes representing each widget already registers a set of events and routes them to the .NET widget's WidgetEvent event.
 However, if your app needs to handle an event in javascript, you can use the **WidgetEvents** collection to register your event callback.